fnassar/Slenderman/README.md

 ## II | Design and Wireframe:

-_”Slenderman’s Scavenger Hunt”_ is a multiplayer online game inspired by [an Internet creepypasta from 2009](https://en.wikipedia.org/wiki/Slender_Man) with the playability of the traditional game of scavenger hunt.
-The website was made for mobile devices compatible with [ML5.js](https://ml5js.org/).
-The user enters the game’s website to see a portal where they can type a username and join a room to play with up to 5 people at the same time.
-Then, the user lands on the game page where they can read the instructions and start playing.
-During the game, the camera has to be enabled to scan the objects and get hints of their locations.

-## III | Design and Wireframe:

 Our aim for this project was to create a mobile connected application, since it is something we hadn’t done before in this class and would certainly signify a new challenge for both of us.
 Comparing different mobile-friendly websites, we realized that our layout needed to be as simple and intuitive as possible.
 In the following image you can see the wireframe we used for our website:

 <img src="/doc_Images/wireframe.png" height ="500" />